DESIGNING FOR THE PLANT FLOOR WORKERS

 -Usability studies

-- Lack of awareness of urgent and ongoing issues
+Lack of awareness of urgent and ongoing issues

-- Solely responsible for managing 50+ workers they don’t personally know
+Solely responsible for managing 50+ workers they don’t personally know

 Solutions

-A mobile app that brings the most crucial information and agency Supervisors need at their fingertips.
+I designed a Companion app that brings the most crucial information and agency Supervisors need at their fingertips.

 • Enhances agency and information access

-Designing the Mobile App
+Designing the Companion App

 Design Principles